coderefinery/git-intro/content/under-the-hood.md

 Previously when you wrote the commit messages using your text editor, they were in fact saved to `COMMIT_EDITMSG`.

-Each commit in Git is stored as a "blob".
-This blob contains information about the author and the commit message.
-The blob references another blob that lists the files present in the directory at the time and references blobs that record the state of each file.
+Each commit in Git is stored as an object.
+This object contains information about the author and the commit message.
+The commit object references a tree object that lists the files present in the directory at the time and references blobs objects (that record the state of each file) or other tree objects.

 Commits are referenced by a SHA-1 hash (a 40-character hexadecimal string).